Last Updated: 20th December 2020

 Scoring of Immunological Vigor (SIV)

-In 2011, the Journal of Current Medicinal Chemistry stated that over 150 quassinoids from Tongkat Ali have been isolated and classified based on their chemical structures.
-Scientists found molecules with quassinoids display a wide range of inhibitory effects, including anti-inflammatory, anti-viral, anti-malarial and anti-proliferative effects on various tumor cell types.
+In 2011, the Journal of Current Medicinal Chemistry stated that over 150 quassinoids from Tongkat Ali have been found.
+Quassinoids display a wide range of inhibitory effects, including anti-inflammatory, anti-viral, anti-malarial and anti-proliferative effects on various tumor cell types.

-The paper titled “Quassinoids: From Traditional Drugs to New Cancer Therapeutics” showed possible applications of quassinoids and quassinoid derivatives in modern medicine as cancer therapeutics.
+The paper titled “Quassinoids: From Traditional Drugs to New Cancer Therapeutics” showed possible applications of quassinoids and quassinoid derivatives in modern medicine.

-Based on statistically significant results found by these scientists, we believe the mechanism of action behind stronger immune system was contributed by higher cytotoxic T-cells found person consuming Tongkat Ali.
+Based on results found by these scientists, we believe the mechanism of action behind the stronger immune system was contributed mainly by higher cytotoxic T-cells found in persons consuming Tongkat Ali.

 Whilst this assertion requires further investigation, but the higher count of CD4 T-cells in patients who consumed Tongkat Ali showed a significant milestone in the study of immunology and medical science.

-If you are concerned about your preserving good health and boost your immune system, then give Tongkat Ali a try.
+If you are concerned about preserving good health and strengthening your immune system, then give Tongkat Ali a try.